conroyj23/SECAD-Projects/miniFacebook - Social Media Forum (php)/README.md

 # 1. Introduction

 This is project's purpose is to design and implement a secure "MiniFacebook" page.
 Users will be able to Login, change password, add and edit posts, and comment on other post.
-In addition we will also add an extra access level in which superusers can view the list of registered users as well ass disable/enable users.
+In addition we will also add an extra access level in which superusers can view the list of registered users as well as disable/enable users.
 This project will reinforce safe programming practive as well as help gain experience in application development.

 # 2. Design